By Ryan Bedford, senior in mechanical engineering

 The atmosphere of the market is similar to the markets that we have back in Iowa.
 Neighbors and friends greet each other and use the market as a social event to catch up on what they may have missed in the last week.
 People are constantly sifting through the endless piles of clothes and food to find the perfect item, it can be a bit chaotic at times.
 When dealing with the vendors, negotiations can be made and are expected at stands.
 When a student on this trip tried to buy a bag and asked for the price, one of the workers shouted out 35, and at the same time another worker yelled out 30.
 That was the first week we went to the market and learned a very valuable lesson that negotiation is king at the market.

-When in Urbino (or possibly any other town in Italy), it is a must to go and hang out at the market.
+When in Urbino or any other town in Italy, it is a must to go and hang out at the market.
 Doing this allows you to interact with the locals.
-You can get a feel for the laidback nature of their culture, pick up some new words and maybe even make a new friend.
+You can get a feel for how their culture is, pick up some new words, submerse yourself into their laid back culture, and maybe even make a new friend.